Leadership and Coaching

 Website: kinesiology.ucalgary.ca

-If you are coming to the University of Calgary with Advanced Placement credit or International Baccalaureate credit, you will follow the same registration process as any first time university student.
-You may be eligible to use your transfer credit in your degree program depending on the program you have entered and whether or not the courses are applicable.
-Look for International Baccalaureate credit information at ucalgary.ca/pubs/calendar/current/a-12-1.html and Advanced Placement information at ucalgary.ca/pubs/calendar/current/a-12-2.html.
+If you are coming to the University of Calgary with Advanced Placement credit or International Baccalaureate credit, you will follow the same registration process as any first-time university student.
+You may be eligible to use your transfer credit in your degree program depending on the program you have entered and whether or not the courses are applicable to degree requirements.
+Look for International Baccalaureate credit information here and Advanced Placement information here.

-You may view your transfer credit by logging in to your online Student Centre.
-Once you know the transfer credit you have received you may contact the Kinesiology Undergraduate Advising Office to get advice on course selection.
+View your transfer credit in your online Student Centre.
+Once you know the transfer credit you have received you may contact the Kinesiology Undergraduate Advising Office (knesinfo@ucalgary.ca) to get advice on course selection.

 Generally, students must complete 18 units at the junior (200-level) before they are allowed to register in 300-level courses.
 However, if you received IB or AP credit for a 200-level course, you may take the 300-level course that has your 200-level course listed as a prerequisite.

-The Kinesiology Student Society: Help plan many fun and exciting events throughout the year for Kinesiology students.
+The Kinesiology Student Society: Help plan fun and exciting events throughout the year for Kinesiology students.

 International Study Opportunities: Experience different cultures, gain a better understanding of world issues, and travel around the globe, all while earning credit towards your degree.
 The University of Calgary offers exchanges and study abroad programs in 61 different countries.